WGBH-MLA/openvault3/app/views/exhibits/eric_jackson.md

 ## Article

 In the history of New England jazz radio personalities, perhaps none loom larger or longer than Eric Jackson.
 Beginning in 1969, Eric Jackson hosted multiple jazz radio shows airing from various Boston based radio stations.
-He moved to WGBH in 1977 as host for “Artists in the Night”.
-In 1981, Eric created his own show, “Eric in the Evening”, which now airs on WGBH radio on Friday, Saturday and Sunday nights.
+He moved to GBH in 1977 as host for “Artists in the Night”.
+In 1981, Eric created his own show, “Eric in the Evening”, which now airs on GBH radio on Friday, Saturday and Sunday nights.

 For over three decades, Eric has created an outstanding legacy of being one of the most informed, knowledgeable and personable hosts in the history of jazz radio broadcasting.
 He exemplifies the jazz radio host who is dedicated to exposing, informing and educating the listening audience to the musicians and their music.
 Eric is a researcher, scholar and critical listener of the music.
 He has been invited to speak and lecture for many organizations and societies throughout the greater Boston, Cambridge and New England region.
 For years, he has served as an adjunct professor in the African American Studies Department at Northeastern, where he teaches courses on African American music and Jazz history.
 His thorough understanding of the aesthetics of the music along with his deep knowledge of the history of the music and his relationships with the musicians combine to make Eric Jackson a very special person in the legacy of jazz radio personalities and hosts.